 What if a player cannot attend practice?

 NCBC is a community based organization and being as such they must play a player.
 If that player is in good standing, having paid fees, provided proof of birth, and they show up for games, that player should be on the court at least twice per half.

 That player cannot be evaluated.
 That player cannot be placed on a team.
 That player may not attend practices.
 Players are placed on teams and registered on a first come, first served basis.

 What if a player is injured, becomes ill, or has a family member become ill in the time period between registration and before evaluations begin?

 What if a player withdraws after the withdrawal deadline for any other reason than injury or illness?

 Penalty shall be applied according to the deadlines set out at registration.

-What if a player feels he/she should be on a higher division?
+What if a player feels they should be on a higher division?

 Evaluations are done by a group of volunteer coaches who do the best that they can with the tools they are given.
 All placements are final.
-Refunds can be given to players who withdraw, but the withdrawal penalty still applies as set out at registration.
+The withdrawal penalty still applies as set out in our polices for registration.

 What if I want to play with my friend(s)?